Government Grants & Contracts for Satellite Ventures

 Government grants not only provide financial support but also drive innovation, enabling satellite ventures to achieve milestones that might otherwise remain out of reach.

-Exploring Government Contracts: Understanding Types and Key Differences
+What Is Government Contracts: Understanding Types and Key Differences?

 One of the defining characteristics of government contracts is their emphasis on accountability.
 Contractors must adhere to strict timelines and deliverables, with payments often contingent on meeting these obligations.
 This contrasts sharply with grants, where funds are provided upfront without the expectation of repayment.
 Additionally, contracts may include clauses related to intellectual property rights, often requiring the contractor to relinquish certain rights to the government.